Conradina verticillata: History of ESA listing

 Cumberland rosemary was first collected by Albert Ruth in 1894.
 In 1933, H.M.
 Jennison named the plant Conradina verticillata.
 7 months later, J.K.
 Small named the plant Conradina montana.

 The Endangered Species Act was signed in 1973.
 In 1975, The Smithsonian Institution included Cumberland Rosemary in a review of threatened, endangered, or extinct plant species.
 FWS funded a survey of the plant in Tennessee and Kentucky from 1979 to 1981, and declared Cumberland rosemary as a category 1 species, meaning that the agency has enough information to classify it as endangered or threatened.
 (This category is now outdated, and the United States Fish and Wildlife Service|U.S. Fish and Wildlife Service uses “candidate species” instead.)
 The U.S. Fish and Wildlife Service officially proposed Cumberland rosemary as “threatened” in January 1991.
-It was federally listed in November 1991.
+It was federally listed in November 1991, which took effect on December 30, 1991.
 A recovery plan was published in 1996.

 In Tennessee, the plant was listed as endangered in 1985.
 It does not have legal protection in Kentucky.